 We evaluated how well each pedal sheds mud and resists jamming in muddy conditions.
 The muddier the trail, the more likely you are to put a foot down.
 When this happens, mud gets transferred to your cleats and the pedal and may clog up the clipless mechanism.
 The best mud shedding pedals have some way of evacuating mud to allow engagement.
 Simple designs are often rewarded here.

 We analyzed how effectively the presence or absence of a platform surrounding the clipless mechanism supports performance.
 The pedals in this test vary widely in the amount of platform provided, and there are advantages and disadvantages to more surface area.
 If you're spending your time in the saddle hammering away at the pedals with stiff shoes and not riding much technical terrain, a platform might be of little benefit.
-If you're riding more demanding terrain that requires more body movement and frequent unclipping, a platform becomes increasingly important.
-Pedals like the Eggbeater 3, with small platforms, are lightweight and resist mud well, but don't provide much lateral support for the foot.
+However, a platform becomes more important when you find yourself on more demanding terrain, which can often require more body movement and frequent unclipping.
+Pedals with small platforms like the Eggbeater 3 are lightweight and resist mud well but don't provide much lateral support for the foot.

 A larger platform increases your feeling of stability and gives your feet more control.
 The Shimano Saint M820 and HT T-1 both offer wide, stable surfaces that are easy to find with your foot and are less likely to roll beneath your shoe.
 Likewise, the Shimano XT M8120, XTR M9120, and ME700 also provide a substantial platform that provides ample shoe/pedal contact and improved lateral stability and leverage.
 The downsides of the larger platform include added weight, increased incidence of pedal strikes, and more surface area for mud to accumulate.

 To test durability, we rode these pedals hard.
-We bashed rocks and stumps and rode them in snow and rain, mud and sand, and swapped them between many bikes and riders.
+We bashed rocks and stumps and rode them in snow, rain, mud, and sand.
+We swapped them between many bikes and riders.
 In the several months we spent abusing these competitors, we found some unexpected issues with our XTR pedals.
 Shimano pedals have been renowned for their durability, often lasting a decade or more.
 The XTR M9100 and XTR M9120 pedals that we tested, however, all had their seals pop out by the third ride, and by the end of the test, they required readjustment.
 Interestingly, the new XT M8120 did not experience this same issue despite appearing to have a nearly identical design.

-Throughout our riding careers, we've noticed that Crank Brothers, Time, and HT pedals require rebuilds every year or two.
-They all sell kits for this which cost around $25, the service process takes about an hour.
+We've noticed throughout our riding careers that Crankbrothers, Time, and HT pedals all require rebuilds every year or two.
+They all sell kits for this, which generally cost around $25.
+The service process takes about an hour.
 Servicing a Shimano pedal's bearings, however, isn't typical.
-We have had many SPD's in our stables for years on end without servicing.
+We have had many SPDs in our stables for years on end without servicing.
 Let's hope the latest generation of Shimano pedals hasn't changed that.